melissabonillasellanes/BaSP-A2022-Etapa-1/README.md

 ## Week 05
 Considering the comments provided by the tutors, improve what was delivered in weekly problem 4 by implementing what was corrected.
 Do JavaScript exercises on the following topics: Variables and Operators, Strings, Arrays, If Else, For and Functions.

+## Week 06
+Create the following screens following the Screenflow made in Week 01: Employee Login and Registration, add the corresponding styles in css, and add the necessary JavaScript files for each screen that will use the DOM.